jmtilli/micronovaxrr/deploy/examples/README.txt

 top interface.
 The pinholes are probably not particularly deep in this sample.
 Thus, it can be concluded that 70 nm thick layer has a huge pinhole problem, but a 30 nm thick layer has only small pinholes near the surface.

+The file covga.txt contains simulated fitting target from the following paper:

+J. Tiilikainen, J.–M. Tilli, V. Bosund, M. Mattila, T. Hakkarainen, V.–M.
+Airaksinen and H. Lipsanen, Nonlinear fitness–space–structure adaptation and principal component analysis in genetic algorithms: an application to x–ray reflectivity analysis, Journal of Physics D: Applied Physics 40 (2007) 215–218

+The file covga.txt has artificial photon counting noise added from Poisson distribution with a photon level of -70 dB.

+To test the fitting algorithms of the software, load covga.txt using the "Load ASCII export" tool.
+Then load covga_tofit.layers.
+It has an incorrect initial guess, yet the fitting ranges are sensible.
+Then go to automatic fit tab and select the algorithm "JavaCovDE".
+Set the last angle to 3 degrees.
+Use 280 as the population size and 500 iterations.
+You should obtain a relatively good fit.
+For fun, you can also test the "JavaDE" algorithm.
+It does not have the improvements suggested in the article, and therefore, fitting is much slower and poorer if the initial guess is not correct.